mjbaucas/mjbaucas.github.io/_hometab/home.md

 ---
 ### Research Interests
 My research focuses on IoT network applications with an emphasis on cybersecurity and decentralized architectures.
-I develop systems using fog and edge computing, deploying wearable devices, environmental sensors, and LLMs at the edge.
-I integrate blockchain technologies, federated learning, and end-to-end encryption into these implementations to enhance security and privacy.
+My current projects include developing systems using fog and edge computing, deploying wearable devices, environmental sensors, and LLMs at the edge.
+I am also integrating blockchain technologies, federated learning, and end-to-end encryption into these implementations to enhance security and privacy.
 Recently, I've been exploring embedded systems and other AI models to achieve more intelligent and sustainable designs.

 ---
 ### Short Bio